 Second, progress is only progress if it is not paid for by posterity.
 Lowering taxes does not constitute progress if it is paid for by borrowing against the future.
 Likewise, agricultural progress made possible by soil erosion and deforestation are not really progress, nor is providing water by draining aquifers.

 Third, progress that matters is not always quantifiable.
 We have gotten used to quantifying everything and this provides us with an easy way to measure our progress, real or imagined.
 But it is naïve to think that true human progress is measurable or quantifiable.

 Finally, progress might mean moving backward on some fronts.
-While economic de-growth may be needed, we might also need a broader more cultural recession.
+While economic degrowth may be needed, we might also need a broader, more cultural, recession.
 Note that I do not intend to imply anything about minority, women, or LGBT rights.
 Instead, I mean that the scale of our society has become too large, too complex, and too global.
-We have thousands of news sources, almost all of which are less reliable than the handful we had forty years ago.
-We can have nearly anything delivered to our door within 24 hours whether or not we need it.
-We have outsourced every job we can to Asia, and most that we can’t to machines.
+We have thousands of news sources, almost all of which are less reliable than the handful we had 40 years ago.
+We can have nearly anything delivered to our door within 24 hours whether we need it or not.
+We have outsourced every job we can to Asia, and most what we can’t to machines.

 I am reminded of the line by William F. Buckley that “a conservative is someone who stands athwart history yelling, ‘Stop!'”
 But Buckley was no critic of growth and would not have applied his exhortation to economics.
 I, on the other hand, think it needs to be applied firstly within economics.
 In fact, we might define a steady stater as someone who stands athwart the economy, yelling “Stop!”
 Progress is when the economy finally listens.